sy77777en/video_annotation_folk/labels_markdown/cam_motion/camera_centric_movement/forward/index.md

 - The camera dollies forward with respect to itself.

-- A video where the camera dolly moves forward with respect to itself.
+- A video where the camera dollies forward with respect to itself.

 </details>